mrsaraei/mrsaraei/README.md

 - As an intern at Roche, I've developed an end-to-end automated tool using machine learning and tissue segmentation to quantify cellular structures in diverse, hematoxylin-DAB-stained whole-slide images.
 - As a graduate research assistant, I've analyzed EEG signals in spinal cord stimulation for chronic pain biomarker discovery in collaboration with Medtronic and NINDS.
-- As a supervisor clinical engineer with drawing on nearly a decade of experience, I've led clinical engineering teams in medical device management and collaborated with the World Health Organization to optimize data-driven patient care and healthcare operations during the COVID-19 pandemic.
+- As a supervisor clinical engineer with nearly a decade of experience, I've led clinical engineering teams in medical device management and collaborated with the World Health Organization to optimize data-driven patient care and healthcare operations during the COVID-19 pandemic.

 Complementing my technical expertise, I possess professional working proficiency in English, Turkish, Azerbaijani, and Persian, enabling seamless collaboration within global, cross-functional teams.</p>